mills-lab/mills-lab.github.io/_posts/2021-07-10-labCookout.md

   feature: banner-short-apb.png
 ads: false
 ---
-Our lab had a lot of fun on our annual cookout at Ryan's house.
+Our lab had a lot of fun at our annual cookout at Ryan's house.
 The food and drinks were so good!
-We enjoined talking with each other in person after months of remote working.
+We enjoyed talking with each other in person after months of remote working.

 <div>
 {% for image in site.static_files %}